-- Growth of self confidence

-- Growth of sensitivity and consideration towards others

-- Growth of spontaneity and resourcefulness

-- Growth and flexible use of language

-- Development of commitment to a group and

-- to seeing through a task - Development of understanding and use of dramatic techniques.
+- Growth of self confidence - Growth of sensitivity and consideration towards others - Growth of spontaneity and resourcefulness - Growth and flexible use of language - Development of commitment to a group and to seeing through a task - Development of understanding and use of dramatic techniques.

 Students will gain an introduction to Drama through improvisation and co-operative games.
 They will develop speaking skills in formal and impromptu situations.
 Movement, storytelling and poetry will also be practised.
-Students will be required to keep journals recording work covered and reflecting on their skills and personal development.